What is Agile Project Management?

 - Fuller approach

-The Agile manifesto provides certain guidelines to be followed in the evaluation of new adapted methods over traditional ways.
+The Agile manifesto provides certain guidelines to be followed in the evaluation of newly adapted methods over traditional ways.

 - Working software adds more value to the team than the comprehensive documentation, without a proper working model or a result created based entirely on the assumption that the software will work.